 Given that the standard is focused purely on sulphide stress corrosion cracking, it does not address the issues of general corrosion or pitting corrosion.
-Similarly, it does not stipulate minimum mechanical properties, the required manufacturing route nor general testing standards, so does not provide a complete selection tool.
+Similarly, NACE does not stipulate minimum mechanical properties or a required manufacturing route, nor does it stipulate general testing standards, and it does not provide a complete selection tool.

-The hydrogen sulphide threshold limits have been established based upon a combination of real-world experience and laboratory testing.
+The hydrogen sulphide threshold limits have been established based on real-world experience and laboratory testing.
 The standard has evolved over time, such that both the operating limits and the material requirements will vary quite considerably.
 The standard also provides guidance for the selection and specification of materials when the hydrogen sulphide thresholds are exceeded.
 This allows for ‘fit-for-purpose’ testing to be undertaken in order to qualify grades for a particular application.

 As previously mentioned, NACE MR0175 is now published and maintained as ISO 15156-3.

-As a default requirement, Langley Alloys stock will be produced and expect to meet the ‘NACE’ standard if applicable.
+As a default requirement, Langley Alloys stock will be produced and is expected to meet the ‘NACE’ standard if applicable.

 For enquiries about any of our products, please contact us today.